mspronesti/mspronesti-noshow/README.md

 - 🎓 I'm currently studying Computer Science Engineering at Polytechnic University of Turin :it:
 - ✈ I'm currently studying Data Science and Engineering at Institut EURECOM as part of a double degree program :fr:
 - 💻  I'm mainly interested in  Data Science, High-performance computing and IoT.
 Fond of the idea of bringing intelligence to physical systems.
+Lately getting passionate about Quantum computing.
 - 🌱 I'm currently learning Data Science